 Use angles to your advantage and when the fish runs point your rod in the opposite direction.
 The angle will substantially increase the pressure you put on the fish.

-Aside from techniques for catching and landing tarpon, it’s also important to have the appropriate gear.
+Aside from catching and landing tarpon techniques, it’s also important to have the appropriate gear.
 Large tarpon are hard on rods, reels, and lines- be sure to buy gear that can stand up to the abuse.
-If a component in your setup is lacking the necessary grit for a tarpon fight, it’ll be apparent very quickly.
+If a component in your setup lacks the necessary grit for a tarpon fight, it’ll be apparent quickly.

 Permit Fly Fishing

 Permit are the holy grail of saltwater fly fishing.
 Every ounce of an angler’s skill goes into trying to get a permit to take a fly.
 They’re finicky, spook easily, and have the utmost discretion when it comes to what they eat.
-For these reasons permit will never be considered a “beginners” fish.
-However, there are a few things that can help if you’re just beginning to dabble in the exhausting and eventually rewarding world of permit fishing.
+For these reasons, permit will never be considered a “beginner” fish.
+However, a few things can help if you’re just beginning to dabble in the exhausting and eventually rewarding world of permit fishing.

 Another tip for casting and one that comes from renowned permit guides, Justin Rea and Greg Vincent, is to keep your fly line between your index finger and thumb when casting.
 Instead of letting go, keep the line between your fingers allowing you to pinch it and bring the fly to a stop at the correct distance.
 You’ll be thanking yourself for all the preparation when you’re on the flats trying to land your fly in front of a permit.

 Once your fly is delivered to where it needs to be, it’s game on.
 If your guide says strip, then strip!
-If the fish is nosing around in the mud be sure to keep the fly dead still.
-Stay calm, collected and alert.
+If the fish is nosing around in the mud, keep the fly dead still.
+Stay calm, collected, and alert.
 With some practice and preparation, you too can be landing permit.
 Be sure to check out all of Yellow Dog’s fantastic permit fishing destinations.